 The goal in most organizations is to build multiuse data infrastructure that is not subject to past constraints, but the focus in our market has been on acquiring technology, ignoring the larger IT landscape within which this technology lives and the data architecture that lies at its core.
 If one expects longevity from a platform, the architecture should be designed rather than accidental.

 Architecture is more than just software.
 It starts from use and includes the data, technology, methods of building and maintaining, and organization of people.
 But what are the design principles that lead to good design and a functional data architecture, and what are the assumptions that limit older approaches?
 How can one integrate with, migrate from, or modernize an existing data environment?
 How will this affect an organization’s data management practices?

-Clients look to Todd Walter for guidance on their analytic architectures.
-As a pragmatic visionary, he helps business leaders, analysts and technologists better understand all of the astonishing possibilities of big data and analytics in view of emerging and existing capabilities of information infrastructures.
-Walter is a sought-after speaker and educator on analytics strategy, big data architecture and exposing the virtually limitless business opportunities that can be realized by architecting with the most advanced analytic intelligence platforms and solutions.
-Walter has been with Teradata for more than 30 years, holds more than a dozen patents, is Chief Technologist and a Teradata Fellow.
+Todd Walter is chief technologist and fellow at Teradata, where he helps business leaders, analysts, and technologists better understand all of the astonishing possibilities of big data and analytics in view of emerging and existing capabilities of information infrastructures.
+Todd has been with Teradata for more than 30 years.
+He’s a sought-after speaker and educator on analytics strategy, big data architecture, and exposing the virtually limitless business opportunities that can be realized by architecting with the most advanced analytic intelligence platforms and solutions.
+Todd holds more than a dozen patents.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org